iasebsil83/C_Queues/README.txt

-This program is an utility program that allows you to create and manipulate queues of any type (fixed type recommended).
+This program is an utility program that allows you to create and manipulate dynamic queues in C containing of any kind of data in any type and from any allocation place.

 A demonstration program is made in src/prog.c.